uas2030/uas2030.github.io/content/docs/suas2025/report-obstacle.md

 minimising the risk of collision. we selected the horizontal variant over the vertical Bendy Ruler to avoid the complexities associated with predicting the pitch and roll attitudes of fast-moving aerial objects.
-A demonstration of this maneuver is shown in [@fig]:obstacle-avoidance.
+A demonstration of this maneuver is shown in the following figure.

 <figure>